United States: CFIUS Review

 As noted above, there is no legal obligation to file, but a filing potentially offers a number of benefits:

-- obtaining a no-action letter provides a safe harbour against future presidential action, provided parties comply with obligations under the Act;
+• obtaining a no-action letter provides a safe harbour against future presidential action, provided parties comply with obligations under FINSA;

-- in practice, related regulations involving clearances and licences require parallel notifications (eg, one under the Act and one under the ITAR); and
+• in practice, related regulations involving clearances and licences require parallel notifications (eg, one under FINSA and one under the ITAR); and

-Factors that tend to suggest that a filing should be made include:
+Factors that tend to suggest that a filing should be made include the following.

-- Does the target have any non-classified (prime or sub) contracts related to defence, homeland security, or law enforcement?
+• Does the target have any non-classified (prime or sub) contracts related to defense, homeland security, or law enforcement?

-• Is the target business in critical infrastructure or technology (eg, energy)?
+• Is the target business in critical infrastructure?

 • Are the target's exports (including data) subject to the ITAR or other export restrictions?